Why we need to change how we talk about how animals grieve

 “When, and in what order did we acquire these components?” she asks.
 “To understand the extent to which non-humans possess any of these components can tell us a great deal about the evolutionary origins of our own cognition.”

 If grief is something we see in highly social animals, and most often seen in individuals with close social bonds, this ultimately tells us a great deal about how mourning is an evolved response to “coming to terms with the idea of loss” as Dr Gonzalvo puts it.
 Intelligent animals and humans need time to process it.
 Or, in layman’s terms: grief is the price we pay for love.
 Little wonder archaeological sites show signs we painted the dead with ochre over 100,000 years ago, and cultures worldwide have developed an astounding array of complex rituals, from funerary rites to cemeteries, decorated coffins to pyramids and even the strange rite of the Torajans who will live with the mummified corpse of a family member for weeks.

 There is one further reason we should study grief in other animals, says Dr King.

 “This doesn’t just raise the issue of animal welfare – it also points to animal rights,” she says.
 “If we understand the profound depths of emotions animals can feel, this should make us question the existence of zoos and slaughterhouses around the world, and rethink those systems.
-Because at present there is a tremendous and soulless understanding that the grief we ourselves feel is shared by all kinds of animals worldwide.”
+Because at present there is a tremendous solace in understanding that the grief we ourselves feel is shared by all kinds of animals worldwide.”